OutSquareCapital/OutQuantLab/CONTRIBUTING.md

     value: Float32
 ```

-If methods and state management are necessary, justify the use of a class.
+If methods and state management are necessary, justify the use of a "regular" class.
+A convenient API is a justification.
+But by default, if a method is private, it should be outside of the class, unless there's a whole lot of arguments to pass.
+If the dataclass contain constants that are computed during execution AND there's no method, use a NamedTuple.
+If there's a method, use a frozen dataclass.
+If there's no method and the constants values are hardcoded, use an Enum.

 ### 3. Handling DataFrames and Series